extrapixel/gif-animation/README.md

 back speed.

 #### void setDispose(int mode)
 Sets the disposal mode for the current frame.
 Disposal modes are a special concept used in the GIF file format.
-It basically tetermines whether a frame will be overriden by the next frame, or if the next frame should be added, layed over the last frame.
+It basically determines whether a frame will be overriden by the next frame, or if the next frame should be added, layed over the last frame.
 For convenience there are constants for the different disposal modes:

 | Dispose mode |  |